sstirlin/MSBX5420Spring2019/final/README.md

 extremely IMPORTANT.
 If I cannot figure it out easily then I won't spend much time on it.

-Your project should include a file named `README.md` explaining how to run your project, expected inputs and outputs, etc.  This document should be written in Markdown, which is a very common (and easy to learn) documentation format.
+Your project should include a file named `README.md` explaining how to run your project, expected inputs and outputs, and any other relevant information.
+This document should be written in Markdown, which is a very common (and easy to learn) documentation format.

 https://guides.github.com/features/mastering-markdown/